apache/metron/metron-deployment/Kerberos-manual-setup.md

     yum -y install krb5-server krb5-libs krb5-workstation
     ```

-1. Define the host, `node1`, as the KDC.
+1. Define the current host as the KDC.

     ```
+    KDC=`hostname`
-    sed -i 's/kerberos.example.com/node1/g' /etc/krb5.conf
+    sed -i.orig 's/kerberos.example.com/'"$KDC"'/g' /etc/krb5.conf
     cp -f /etc/krb5.conf /var/lib/ambari-server/resources/scripts
     ```

-1. Ensure the KDC can issue renewable tickets.
-This can be necessary on a real cluster, but should not be on full-dev.
-In /var/kerberos/krb5kdc/kdc.conf ensure the following is in the realm section
+1. Ensure that the KDC can issue renewable tickets.
+This may be necessary on a real cluster, but should not be on [Full Dev](vagrant/full-dev-platform/README.md).

+    Edit `/var/kerberos/krb5kdc/kdc.conf` and ensure the following is added to the `realm` section

     ```
     max_renewable_life = 7d
     ```

-1. Do not copy/paste this full set of commands as the `kdb5_util` command will not run as expected.
-Run the commands individually to ensure they all execute.
+1. Create the KDC principal database.
+You will be prompted for a password.
 This step takes a moment.
-It creates the kerberos database.

     ```
     kdb5_util create -s
+    ```

+1. Start the KDC and ensure that it starts on boot.

+    ```
     /etc/rc.d/init.d/krb5kdc start
     chkconfig krb5kdc on
+    ```

+1. Start the Kerberos Admin service and ensure that it starts on boot.

+    ```
     /etc/rc.d/init.d/kadmin start
     chkconfig kadmin on
     ```

-1. Setup the `admin` and `metron` principals.
-You'll `kinit` as the `metron` principal when running topologies.
-Make sure to remember the passwords.
+1. Setup the `admin` principal.
+You will be prompted for a password; do not forget it.

     ```
     kadmin.local -q "addprinc admin/admin"
+    ```

+1. Setup the `metron` principal.
+You will `kinit` as the `metron` principal when running topologies.
+You will be prompted for a password; do not forget it.

+    ```
     kadmin.local -q "addprinc metron"
     ```